-STRENGTH AT SALT RIVER SCHOOLS In late October, Salt River Schools found itself in the state and national media spotlight for two different reasons separated by less than two days.
-On the evening of Tuesday, October 22, in far north Phoenix in the community known as Anthem, Salt River High School volleyball coach Kyronna Roanhorse walked School teacher Lynette her players off the volleyball court mid-match during a state tournament game after her players were verbally assaulted, mocked and heckled by fans of the opposing team for being human, for being Native American.
-Two days later, longtime Salt River Elementary Stant took the stage to cheers in a packed Arizona Biltmore ballroom to accept the 2020 Arizona Teacher of the Year award.
+On the evening of

+Tuesday, October 22, in

+far north Phoenix in the

+Anthem, Salt River High

+School volleyball coach

+community known as

+Two days later, longtime Salt River Elementary

+zona Biltmore ballroom to accept the 2020 Arizona Teacher of the Year award.
 Stant became the first Native American to win the award in its 37-year history.

-A day after Stant made history, the volleyball team was back on the court, this time on a neutral court, competing against the team from Anthem, Caurus Academy.
+A day after Stant made history, the volleyball team was back on the court, this

+Academy.

 What a difference a day makes.

 To read more about Stant and her award, and to learn more about the perseverance of the volleyball team, turn to pages 14 and 15.
+33rd Annual Red Mountain Eagle Pow-Wow

-Eagle Pow-Wow in the Salt River Pima-Maricopa Indian Community continues to impress.
-The two-day powwow, held on November 2 and 3 at the Salt River Ballfield, attracted dozens of dancers, vendors and 10 drums, including the award-winning Northern Cree drum group from Saddle Lake, Alberta, Canada.
+BY DALTON WALKER O'odham Action News dalton.walker@srpmic-nsn.gov The 33rd Red Mountain Eagle Pow-Wow in the Salt River Pima-Maricopa Indian Community continues to im- The two-day powwow, held on November 2 and 3 at the Salt River Ballfield, attracted dozens of dancers, vendors and 10 drums, including the award-winning Northern Cree drum group from Saddle Lake, Alberta, Canada.
 La'Zensiah Vest was crowned the 2019-20 Red Mountain Eagle Pow-Wow Princess on the first night after grand entry.
-She served as the First Attendant to the 2018-19 Continued on page 16 Huhugam Ki Museum Celebrates 32nd Anniversary page 10
+She served as the First Attendant to the 2018-19 Continued on page 16